minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 USD on elections.
-Especially over the past ten years, Koch Industries have increased their campaign contributions by at least 10% per election cycle, amounting to 28 illon USD in the 2022 election cycle, with approximately 90-97% of these congressional contributions going to Republican candidates
+Especially over the past ten years, Koch Industries have increased their campaign contributions by at least 10% per election cycle, amounting to 28 illon USD in the 2022 election cycle, with approximately 90-97% of these congressional contributions going to Republican candidates#footnote("found at: https://www.opensecrets.org/orgs/koch-industries/summary?id=d000000186}").
-@OpenSecretsKochIndustries.

 Given the participation which wealthy fossil fuel donors like the Koch brothers have in US elections, the question is why donors such as these